 What skills will I develop?

-ARU Peterborough is a new institution within the City of Peterborough, and this module provides an exciting opportunity for students to integrate and network with members of the community.
+ARU Peterborough is an institution within the City of Peterborough, and this module provides an exciting opportunity for students to integrate and network with members of the community.

 Whether you live, study, or work in Peterborough, or do more than one of these things in tandem, you are a member of local civic life.
 As part of this module, you'll have the opportunity to develop and enhance this relationship, by promoting active citizenship and empowering you to seek positive social change within the community.